jaredhanson/passport-strategy/README.md

 ```

 Later, when a user calls `passport.authenticate` to acquire
-the authentication middleware, the value of this `name` attribute
+the authentication middleware that employs this strategy, the value
-is what must be passed in as the first argument:
+of this `name` attribute is what must be passed in as the first argument:

 ```javascript
 var authMiddleware = passport.authenticate('custom');